ZHAY10086/wootrevived/src/main/resources/assets/woot_revived/guidebook/machines-blocks/anvil.md

 The <ItemImage id="stygian_anvil" scale="0.5"/> Stygian Anvil is where you start your journey on Woot Revived

-To craft with it you need to right-click it with a <ItemImage id="stygian_hammer" scale="0.5"/> Stygian Hammer.
+To craft with it, you need to right-click it with a <ItemImage id="stygian_hammer" scale="0.5"/> Stygian Hammer.
 More info at [Getting Started](../getting-started.md)

 You can take items back by shift-clicking the anvil with an empty hand